Chitala chitala: Description

 C. chitala reaches a maximum length of 122 cm, but more commonly reaches about 75 cm.
 It is overall silvery in color.
 Unlike all its relatives, it usually has a series of golden or silvery bars along the back, resulting in a faint striped appearance.
-Additionally, it has a series of fairly small, sometimes indistinct, nonocellated dark spots towards the far rear of the body (at the "tail").
+Additionally, it has a series of fairly small, sometimes indistinct, non-ocellated dark spots towards the far rear of the body (at the "tail").
 This separates it from C. ornata, which has ocellated spots (dark spots surrounded by a paler ring) and lacks bars along the back.
 The two species have frequently been confused.

 As food

 Chital maasor jul, chital machher jhol, Chital Maccher Muitthya and Chital Maccher Peti are a regional delicacy in Bangladesh and neighbouring Assam and West Bengal in India.

 In religion

-This species has a place in Hinduism as one of the avatars of Lord Narayana (Vishnu); in the first episode titled "Matsya", Narayana was born as a golden knifefish to kill the demon.
+This species has a place in Hinduism as one of the avatars of Lord Vishnu; in the first incarnation of "Matsya", Vishnu was born as a golden knifefish to kill the demon.